ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/03-complex-python.md

 The second new thing here is the newline character "\n", which is technically called a LF or Line Feed.
 This inserts a line break between characters in a string.

-## Assignment: Putting it Together
+## Quick Assignment: Putting it Together

 Here's part of what you did in the command line assignment earlier, but now in Python.